 4. Do you work as a freelance translator, and if so approx. how many active clients do you work for?

 Yes I am a freelance translator.
-I work primarily for DCULS but also have occasional work for private clients through various sources.
+I work primarily for DCULS but also have occasional work for protected clients through various sources.
 At present I have school-going children so this fulfils my requirements in terms of volume of work and I am able to allocate enough time to the work that I receive.
 I have other work on an occasional basis but it is not in the translation field.

 5. What could a client do to make sure that a translation project can be carried out as smoothly as possible?